xzhangem/HR-pQCT-Erosion-Detection/README.md

 ### Descriptions
+Cropping tool takes slice-wise HR-pQCT scanning of whole hand joints, and outputs the individual 3D joint volumes in .nii format.

 The codes are tested on MATLAB R2019 or above.
 The levelset_utils file contains the codes for level set-based cortical surface construction, and the curvature_utils file contains the codes for surface curvature-based features for erosion detection.
 UI.mlapp is a simple MATLAB UI with input of joint volume (in .nii format) and outputs the bone segmentation and erosion detection results (in .nii format).